ShahradR/action-taskcat/docs/mocking-aws-with-moto.md

 # Mocking AWS calls using the moto server

 tasckat uses boto3 to communicate with AWS.
-Because we treat taskcat as a black box, we cannot directly modify its code to inject mocks and abstract AWS away.
+Because taskcat is treated as a black box, its code can't be modified to inject mocks and abstract the AWS cloud.

 The [spulec/moto project][moto-github] provides a server which mocks AWS service endpoints.
-While originally designed to allow tests for non-Python projects, we can leverage this to trick boto3 into calling our fake endpoints, force certain outputs from taskcat, and test our GitHub Action's response to those outputs.
+While originally designed to allow tests for non-Python projects, it can be leveraged to trick boto3 into calling the fake moto endpoints, forcing certain outputs from taskcat, and testing the GitHub Action's response to those outputs.

 ![image](images/moto-test-overview.svg)